 The Chase Sapphire Preferred® Card currently has an offer where you can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 toward travel when you redeem through Chase Ultimate Rewards®, and the Freedom Unlimited can land you 3% cash back on all purchases in your first year up to $20,000 spent (after, earn 1.5% on all purchases).
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®, and the Freedom Unlimited can land you a $150 bonus.

 The Chase Ultimate Rewards® program was already one of the best value programs out there, and the addition of Flying Blue is just another reason to invest in the Chase Sapphire Preferred® Card and Chase Freedom Unlimited® as one of the backbone pairings in your rewards portfolio.